-- Manuscripts should comply with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals published by the International Committee of Medical Journal Editors and with guidelines for reporting of specific study types such as CONSORT and STROBE.
+- Manuscripts or theses reporting results obtained from ANZMUSC endorsed studies (including ANZMUSC endorsed sub-studies) or from post-hoc analyses of an ANZMUSC endorsed study, require review and endorsement by the ANZMUSC Executive prior to submission for publication or examination.
+Manuscripts should comply with the Uniform Requirements for Manuscripts Submitted to Biomedical Journals published by the International Committee of Medical Journal Editors and with guidelines for reporting of specific study types such as CONSORT and STROBE.

-- All manuscripts that describe aspects of the conduct (e.g. protocols or statistical analysis plans) or secondary discussion papers of an ANZMUSC-endorsed study must be submitted for review and endorsed by the ANZMUSC Executive prior to submission to a journal for publication.
+- All manuscripts that describe aspects of the conduct (e.g. protocols or statistical analysis plans) or secondary discussion papers of an ANZMUSC endorsed study must be submitted for review and endorsed by the ANZMUSC Executive prior to submission to a journal for publication.
 This review may be undertaken by the Chair or Chair-delegate who will determine whether external review is required or whether the Chair or Chair-delegate should recommend endorsement to the Executive without external review.

-- All other manuscripts that are proposed to be published in the name of the group study investigators or the management committee of an ANZMUSC-endorsed study (e.g. editorials or review articles) must be submitted for review and endorsed by the ANZMUSC Executive prior to submission to a journal for publication.
-Manuscripts proposed to be published on behalf of individuals that do not include study data do not require ANZMUSC endorsement.
+- All other manuscripts that are proposed to be published in the name of the group study investigators or the management committee of an ANZMUSC endorsed study (e.g. editorials or review articles) must be submitted for review and endorsed by the ANZMUSC Executive prior to submission to a journal for publication.
+Such manuscripts proposed to be published in individual name(s) that do not include study data do not require ANZMUSC endorsement.

 - The ANZMUSC Executive reserves the right to withdraw endorsement for publication at any stage of the submission for publication process should the scientific quality of a manuscript be deemed substandard or if conflicts cannot be resolved.

 The document is adapted with permission from the ANZICS CTN

 ANZMUSC Publication Policy